 Struggle to get out of bed some days?
 Feeling a bit weary?
 Try getting out of bed and cycling 170 kilometres.
 And then tomorrow, get up and do it again.

 That's what elite cyclists face some days.
 And they have no choice but to get moving - even when they'd rather just hit the snooze button.

 Brad McGee OAM is one of Australia's best known and most awarded cyclists, a champion of track and road events.
 His career highlight to date is winning Olympic gold in 2004 for the four-man Team Pursuit event, which Australia had been chasing for 20 years.
 "It was more than just my individual achievement, it was for Australia," he says.

-In two decades of cycling he also won Commonwealth Games gold, and as a pro cyclist he won leaders' jerseys in the Tour De France, Giro d'Italia and the Vuelta in Spain.
+In two decades of cycling he also won Commonwealth Games gold, and as a pro cyclist he won leaders' jerseys in the Tour de France, Giro d'Italia and the Vuelta in Spain.
 The recipient of a medal of the Order of Australia in 2005, Brad retired in 2008 after a series of injuries.
-He now works as Head Coach at the NSW Institute of Sport.
+He is now Head Coach at the NSW Institute of Sport.

 It's not accidental, all this success.
 Brad is all about the planning and goal setting.

 Dreaming and reflecting are where goals start, according to Brad McGee.
 He says you need to look carefully at your dreams and decide which are realistic according to various success markers - like feedback from someone you respect, for instance.

 “So then you start thinking, if this is going to happen when’s it going to happen?
 And then you’ve got a date.
 And once you’ve got a date, then you just work backwards,” McGee says.

 “If you’ve got to make it happen by that date, what will you be doing the day before?
 And the week before, and the month before?
 And suddenly you’re back to where you are right now, today.
 And then the beautiful thing is, you know exactly what you need to do tomorrow,” he says.